 I spread avocado on my bagels instead of cream cheese to reduce the amount of saturated fat, and increase the nutritional content.

-Wholemeal bagels are much healthier than white bagels, and will help to lower cholesterol because they contain dietary fibre.
+Wholemeal bagels are much healthier than white bagels, and can help to lower cholesterol because they contain dietary fibre.
 Don’t forget to add ground black pepper and lemon juice to the salmon just before serving to make it even tastier.

 6. Pancake with Yoghurt & Berries